octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.15 - 2024-06-26 =
+* Import postcode when provided in Kyero format
+* Added ability to customise post URL/permalink structure in field mapping
+* Remove white space from any data imported via field mapping
+* Declared compatibility with WordPress 6.5.5

 = 2.2.14 - 2024-06-21 =
 * Link URLs in imports table for easier access